r11454008/git-papers/journal.md

-This is my super cool paper.
+#This is my super cool paper.
 Writen by: ME!

+## Introduction

+This is a very important problem that I have been working on.